Fortnite: Everything you need to know about the global phenomenon

 It's tough to say what Epic Games might do in the future with what is right now the hottest game on the planet.
 The company is doing a great job of adding new weapons and features nearly every week so it will be interesting to see which direction it takes.

 Or Fortnite could follow PUBG's example and add news maps to spice up the gameplay (but made with Fortnite's signature goofy style).
 Vehicles could be another interesting direction to go in, with competitors PUBG and H1Z1 successfully featuring vehicular gameplay.
-Or... dare we say it... a Nintendo Switch (£269.00 at Amazon Marketplace) port?
+Or... dare we say it... a Nintendo Switch ($449.00 at Dicksmith.com.au) port?

 Regardless of the direction Fortnite takes, keep an eye on CNET for continued Fortnite coverage.